auth0/docs/articles/private-cloud/migration-public-to-private.md

 * Why do you want to migrate to Private Cloud?
 * Are you using custom domains and if so, how?
 Are you using custom domains with self-managed certificates or Auth0-Managed certificates?
-* Do you have over 100 tenants?
-There are limitation to how custom domain certificates work if you have over 100 tenants.
+* Do you have over 100 tenants (there are limitations on how custom domain certificates work if you have over 100 tenants)?
 * Do you use Auth0 database connections?
 * Do you use enterprise connections?
 * Do you use SAML or WS-Fed connections and/or application addons?